spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 Down Arrow goes to last frame
 Left Arrow goes to next keyframe for selected object.
 Right Arrow goes to previous keyframe for selected object.
-Alt Right Arrow goes to next frame
+Shift Right Arrow goes to next frame
-Alt Left Arrow goes to previous frame
+Shift Left Arrow goes to previous frame

 Ctrl Return does a playblast of whatever window is under your mouse.